 - A robust Internal Audit function where the planned work is based on identified key systems and risk areas.
 The Council's Internal Audit Service arrangements conform to the governance requirements and core responsibilities of the CIPFA Statement on the Role of the Head of Internal Audit in Public Service Organisations (2019).
-The services' compliance with the Public Sector Internal Audit Standards was independently assessed and verified in 2017. - An embedded reporting system for both internal and external audit issues that ensures that senior managers and members are fully briefed on key issues, which includes regular reporting to the Governance and Audit Committee. - A comprehensive risk management process that ensures the key risks across the Council, both operational and strategic, are captured and reported to senior officers and Members. - The reports of the Chief Financial Officer to Members and the senior management team including financial assessments of key projects and decisions. - > Reporting of key performance issues to the Scrutiny Panel. - A comprehensive budget monitoring process that is reported monthly to senior managers. - A defined Monitoring Officer role which sets out responsibility for ensuring all decisions comply with statutory requirements and are lawful.
+The services' compliance with the Public Sector Internal Audit Standards has been independently assessed and verified. - An embedded reporting system for both internal and external audit issues that ensures that senior managers and members are fully briefed on key issues, which includes regular reporting to the Governance and Audit Committee. - A comprehensive risk management process that ensures the key risks across the Council, both operational and strategic, are captured and reported to senior officers and Members. - The reports of the Chief Financial Officer to Members and the senior management team including financial assessments of key projects and decisions. - Reporting of key performance issues to the Scrutiny Panel. - A comprehensive budget monitoring process that is reported monthly to senior managers. - A defined Monitoring Officer role which sets out responsibility for ensuring all decisions comply with statutory requirements and are lawful.

 The significant control issues found during the review are highlighted in the table at the end of the statement.
+It should be noted that all Internal Audit reviews carried out during the year achieved either a 'Substantial' or 'Reasonable' assurance level.